albaintor/integration-kodi/README.md

-# Kodi integration for Remote Two
+# Kodi integration for Remote Two and 3

 Using (modified) [pykodi](https://github.com/OnFreund/PyKodi)
 and [uc-integration-api](https://github.com/aitatoi/integration-python-library)

-The driver lets discover and configure your Kodi instances (discovery not supported yet).
-A media player and a remote entity is exposed to the core.
+The driver lets discover and configure your Kodi instances.
+A media player and a remote entity are exposed to the core.

 Note : this release requires remote firmware `>= 1.7.10`